 Will You Be Lonesome Too

-By the way, I have a wonderful new book, Bluegrass Mandolin for the Complete Ignoramus!
+By the way, I have a new book, Bluegrass Mandolin for the Complete Ignoramus!
 This book will be your new best friend.
 Its friendly style and easy songs makes learning the mandolin fun and nearly painless.
 It comes as a set with a CD with 90 tracks where I play each melody very slowly and clearly on the mandolin.
 I’m so sure that you’ll like the book that I’ll offer you this guarantee.
-If you purchase the book and CD ($19.95) and either don’t like it or don’t get anything of value out of it, return it, and I’ll send you a check.
+If you purchase the book and CD directly from us ($22.95) and either don’t like it or don’t get anything of value out of it, return it, and I’ll send you a check.
 Just tell me how much you paid for it.
 I only ask that you USE the book first.
 Fair enough?

 My newest book, Bluegrass Jamming on Mandolin, is now available!
 This book covers how to play with others, how to improvise, how to add licks and fills, and pretty much everything you’ll need to march confidently into your next jam or picking session.
 You’ll love it, guaranteed.